official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 been not 3,000 innocent dead, but 30,000 or 300,000 ...
 America did not attack the Al Qaida terrorist group ... [it] attacked America.
 They did not need to be

-47

-Executive Summaryrecruited ...
+recruited ...
 Unless we take action against them, they will grow.
 That is why we should act.”157

 342. The JIC judged in October 2002 that “the greatest terrorist threat in the event of